Tax avoidance: Fair Tax Mark

 As a response to public opinion regarding tax avoidance, the Fair Tax Mark was established in the UK during 2014 as an independent certification scheme to identify and recognise companies which pay taxes "in accordance with the spirit of all tax laws" and not to use options, allowances, or reliefs, or undertake specific transactions, "that are contrary to the spirit of the law".

 The Mark is operated by a not-for-profit community benefit society, the Fair Tax Foundation.

-Awardees of this mark include The Co-op, SSE, Go-Ahead Group, Ecology Building Society, Lush Cosmetics, Richer Sounds, Scottish Water, United Utilities, Marshalls, several large regional co-operatives (East of England, Midcounties, Scotmid) and The Phone Co-op.
+Awardees of this mark in the UK include The Co-op, SSE, Watches of Switzerland, Ecology Building Society, Lush Cosmetics, Richer Sounds, Scottish Water, United Utilities, Marshalls, several large regional co-operatives (East of England, Midcounties, Scotmid) and The Phone Co-op.
+Outside of the UK, awardees include Iberdrola, Orsted and Vattenfall.

 Government and judicial response

 Tax avoidance reduces government revenue, so governments with a stricter anti-avoidance stance seek to prevent tax avoidance or keep it within limits.
 The obvious way to do this is to frame tax rules so that there is a smaller scope for avoidance.
 In practice this has not always been achievable and has led to an ongoing battle between governments amending legislation and tax advisors finding new scope/loopholes for tax avoidance in the amended rules.

 To allow prompter response to tax avoidance schemes, the US Tax Disclosure Regulations (2003) require prompter and fuller disclosure than previously required, a tactic which was applied in the UK in 2004.

 Some countries such as Canada, Australia, United Kingdom and New Zealand have introduced a statutory General Anti-Avoidance Rule (or General Anti-Abuse Rule, GAAR).
 Canada also uses Foreign Accrual Property Income rules to obviate certain types of tax avoidance.
 In the United Kingdom many provisions of the tax legislation (known as "anti-avoidance" provisions) apply to prevent tax avoidance where the main object (or purpose), or one of the main objects (or purposes), of a transaction is to enable tax advantages to be obtained.

 In the United States, the Internal Revenue Service distinguishes some schemes as "abusive" and therefore illegal.
 The Alternative Minimum Tax was developed to reduce the impact of certain tax avoidance schemes.
 Furthermore, while tax avoidance is in principle legal, if the IRS in its sole judgment determines that tax avoidance is the 'principal purpose' for an expatriation attempt, 'covered expat' status will be applied to the requester, thereby forcing an expatriation tax on worldwide assets to be paid as a condition of expatriation.
 The IRS presumes a principal purpose of tax avoidance if a taxpayer requesting expatriation has a net worth of $622,000 or more, or has had more than $124,000 in average annual net income tax over the 5 tax years ending before the date of expatriation.